-- The conditioner is then applied to the bottom half of his body, tail, feet and leg areas and the conditioner is then rinsed out of his coat.
+- The conditioner is then applied to the bottom half of his body, tail hair, feet, and leg areas, and the conditioner is then rinsed out of his coat.

 How to Correctly Dry A Pomeranian

 - Place towels around your Pom.
-Blot dry, rather than vigorously rubbing.
+Blot dry rather than vigorously rub.

 - The coat should then be blown dry.

 - Use a dryer that’s forced air, no heat.
-This will blow at a high speed and help to dry your dog quicker without the risk of burning the skin.
+This will blow at high speed and help dry your dog quicker without burning the skin.

 - Please be mindful that hair dryers for humans will be too hot for your Pom.

-- Blow him with the dryer while simultaneously brushing with your pin brush.
+- Blow him with the dryer while brushing your Pomeranian with a pin brush.

-- Stand dryers are very useful and are a necessity for anyone doing a lot of dog grooming.
+- Stand dryers are handy and necessary for anyone doing a lot of dog grooming.

-Careless owners have been known to place their wet dog in a crate and then use the dryer on him.
+Careless owners have been known to place their wet dogs in a crate and then use the dryer on them.
 Never do it!
 Numerous dogs have died due to negligence on the part of their owner.
 The dog can’t get away from the heat within the crate.
 It’s so dangerous.

-- Easily achieved by brushing a Pomeranian while also using a dryer.
+- This is easily achieved by brushing your Pomeranian while also using a dryer.

 - The best results are obtained from working on one small section at a time.

-- Start by drying the underneath, and then move to the ears, top and front of the Pom’s ruff.
+- Start by drying the underneath, then move to the ears, top, and front of the Pom’s ruff.

 - The dog’s tail area is next, finishing on the side and back areas.